 The informal procedure is often worth considering in the following scenarios:

-- Disputed Amounts Are Small: For amounts under $25,000, the informal process minimizes legal and filing costs.
+Disputed Amounts Are Small: For amounts under $25,000, and losses $50,000 and under, the informal process minimizes legal and filing costs.

 - Prepare a Notice of Appeal stating your case and the relief you seek.